Skip to content

 • Nuclear war is hard to comprehend.
 NUKEMAP helps us size up the horror.

 Rare color photo of the first nuclear explosion at Trinity Site in New Mexico on July 16, 1945.
-Ever since, we have been living in the Atomic Age.
-(Credit: National Nuclear Security Administration / Public domain)
+This nuclear detonation ushered humanity into the Atomic Age.

 We tend to remember only the good things.
 That is why most 1980s nostalgia is rose-tinted.
 Rarely mentioned about that decade was the constant sense of dread, the ever-present knot in your stomach.
 Why?
 Because you knew that everything and everyone you knew could be over in a flash.
 So what, exactly, was the point of anything?